TOILmodular/CONTINUUM/README.md

 In order to connect them to the control board frontside, you have to use a 1x5 L-shaped male header, soldered on the backside surface and fitting to a corresponding 1x5 female header on the control board.

 I suggest the following sequence for assembling the front panel and all control parts, and soldering the touch pad connections.
-1. First finish soldering all parts on the backside of the control PCB, but not yet the control parts (pots, jack sockets, switches, LEDs).
+1. First finish soldering all parts on the backside of the control PCB, but not yet the control parts on the frontside (pots, jack sockets, switches, LEDs).
-2. Solder the 5-pin female header to the control board, before mounting any other control parts.
+2. Solder the 5-pin female header to the control board.
 <img width="400" src="https://github.com/TOILmodular/CONTINUUM/assets/97026614/e9f8ed89-e014-4bb7-8960-4254276c41e5">

 3. Stick on the four ON-ON toggle switches at the upper row of the control board without soldering them.